 For most parents, second-time parenting is all about juggling how to care for a new baby and a young child at the same time.
 Things like: moving the oldest to a toddler bed, dealing with conflicting nap schedules, fitting two car seats into a backseat, and protecting babies from the sweet (but sometimes-too-rough!) adorations and jealousies of the older sibling.

 For us, it’s been different.
 And this was apparent from the get-go with things like wondering whether to join a new PEPS parenting group.
 On the one hand, it didn’t make sense to join a “new parents” group, because we’d done this all before.
 On the other hand, it also didn’t make sense to join a “second-time” parents group, because we would have had completely different experiences without a toddler at home.
-We were misfits without a home.
+We felt like misfits without a home.

 When I was pregnant and worried I wouldn’t love my second baby as much as my first: did that mean I wasn’t ready to have another child after losing Jackson?
-Or, as I later learned, was this just a normal fear that every second-time mom worries about?
+Or, as I later learned, was this just a normal fear that almost every second-time mom worries about?

 Once Owen was born and I started making side-by-side collages of our two sons at similar ages in matching outfits: were we morbidly trying to recreate Jackson?